 THE PARENTAL ROLE AND PARTNERSHIP WITH SCA

 Understanding the level of parental involvement will help ensure the success of a student at SCA.
 The parent acts as co-teacher, providing instruction and guidance in the satellite (or home) classroom.
-The co-teacher receives instruction from the classroom teacher from class handouts and materials that need to be reviewed on satellite class days; daily lesson plans and assignment due dates on FACTS; and other information that was covered in class.
+The co-teacher receives the following: instruction from the classroom teacher from class handouts and materials that need to be reviewed on satellite class days; daily lesson plans and assignment due dates on FACTS; and other information that was covered in class.

 As outlined below, the co-teacher’s role changes as a student progresses.
 Throughout their time at SCA, both parents and students are given access FACTS to acquire lesson plans and to monitor academic progress.

 At the high school level, the co-teacher is a guide for independent learning.
 During the high school years there is less focus on teaching and more emphasis on supporting the student to be an independent learner.